mehdisbys/megaprof/readme.md

 - [x] Have 2 search fields : subjects and location

-- [ ] Have a slider to select the radius
+- [x] Have a slider to select the radius

 - [x] Remove blue breadcrumbs

 - [x] Fix link to individual advert page

-- [ ] Sorting drop down : by date, by price, by radius
+- [x] Sorting drop down : by date, by price, by radius

 - [ ] Link location form field to google maps

 - [ ] Pagination (backend)

+- [x] Fixing price layout

 - [ ] Layout the adverts